Kaleb Cooper reveals all about Clarkson’s Farm season 2Feb 3 | 4 min read

-Knives Out: From Daniel Craig’s detective to Chris Evans’ viral jumper - why was everyone talking about the modern whodunit?
+Knives Out: From Daniel Craig’s detective to Chris Evans’ viral jumper - 5 reasons why everyone was talking about the film

 As a Knives Out sequel is confirmed and thought to be filming ‘imminently’, find out why Rian Johnson’s contemporary twist on the classic whodunit genre was a surprise box office hit.